 Pack hanging clothing into stand-up portable wardrobes.
 The wardrobe has an aluminum bar that spans two sides.
 The clothing is left on hangers and neatly hung on the bar.
 One portable wardrobe can fit approximately 10 to 20 garments.
 Do not overstuff the portable wardrobes.
 Hats can be transported in the bottom of the porta robes.

-Books should be packed in small boxes.
+Books are heavy so should always be packed in small boxes to prevent box breakage.
 Start with the top shelves of bookcases to prevent toppling.
 Books should be packed horizontally.
 Use packing paper to fill out any empty space.
 A packed book box will weigh an average of 15kg.
-If this is too heavy for you to carry, you may wish to fill boxes only part way with books, filling the remaining space with packing paper or other lighter contents.
+If this is too heavy for you to carry, you may prefer to fill boxes only part way with books, filling the remaining space with packing paper or other lighter contents.

 The contents of all the drawers of a lateral file cabinet should be emptied and packed into moving boxes.
 The bottom two drawers of a vertical file do not have to be emptied, but all remaining drawers must be emptied into boxes.
 When packing the contents of file drawers, careful consideration must be made to keep files in numerical and/or alphabetical sequence.

 Try to keep the contents of each drawer separate.
 This can be achieved by wrapping bundles of the contents into butchers paper packages and separating within the box with layers of paper.